chromium/chromium/docs/enterprise/policies.md

 **Linux** Policies can be set via files in specific directories:

+The base directory is:

+- `/etc/chromium/policies` for Chromium builds,
+- `/etc/opt/chrome/policies/` for official Chrome builds,
-The base directory is `/etc/chromium/policies` for Chromium builds, `/etc/opt/chrome/policies/` for official Chrome and Chrome for Testing builds.
+- `/etc/opt/chrome_for_testing/policies/` for official Chrome for Testing builds.

 The base directory contains two subdirectories: `managed/` for mandatory policies and `recommended/` for recommended policies.
 All files inside these directories are treated as JSON files containing policies.